Leandrocabralsantana/HTML-CSS-Javascript/README.md

 v3.0 - Week 4
 ''Changes in CSS files and added Flexbox in the design.
-''Now you can connect in here: "https://leandrocabralsantana.github.io/BaSP-M2022-Etapa-1/Semana-04/"
+''Now you can connect in [here](https://leandrocabralsantana.github.io/BaSP-M2022-Etapa-1/Semana-04/)

 Copyright © 2022 Trackgenix S.A.
 All rights reserved